rampart81/terraform-modules/default_vpc/README.md

 ## default_vpc
 Terraform module for default VPC.
 This modules configures the default VPC (VPC that is automatically created when create a new AWS accont) and configures public subnets and creates private subnets.
+For the private subnets, it sets up NAT gateway so that private subnets can access internet thru the public subnets (but private subnets cannot be access externally)

 ## Usage
 ```terraform